Policies for Pursuit - The Journal of Undergraduate Research at the University of Tennessee

 Submissions for Fall 2013 (Volume 5, Issue 1) are currently being accepted.

-Pursuit accepts advanced, original, research-based submissions from undergraduate students in all academic colleges at the University of Tennessee.
+Pursuit accepts advanced, original, research-based submissions from undergraduate students in all academic disciplines.
 Graduates may submit their work within one year of their graduation date.
 If you have questions about your potential submission, please .

 General Submission Rules

 Submitted articles cannot have been previously published, nor be forthcoming in an archival journal or book (print or electronic).
 Please note: "publication" in a working-paper series does not constitute prior publication.
 In addition, by submitting material to Pursuit - The Journal of Undergraduate Research at the University of Tennessee, the author is stipulating that the material is not currently under review at another journal (electronic or print) and that he or she will not submit the material to another journal (electronic or print) until the completion of the editorial decision process at Pursuit - The Journal of Undergraduate Research at the University of Tennessee.
 If you have concerns about the submission terms for Pursuit - The Journal of Undergraduate Research at the University of Tennessee, please .

 The author should use the recommended style of his or her discipline.
 Prior to submitting an article to Pursuit, please be sure to check the paper for consistency with the research style guidelines.
 Additionally, Pursuit - The Journal of Undergraduate Research at the University of Tennessee requires that submissions adhere to the following guidelines:

 - Submissions should be in a .doc (1997-2003 Word format) file or comparable (RTF) file format, as PDFs will not be reviewed.